arumie/obsidian-simple-prompt-plugin/README.md

 # Simple Prompt

-This is a plugin for Obsidian (https://obsidian.md).

 ## What is Simple Prompt?

-Simple Prompt is a plugin for Obsidian that allows you generate content in your notes using LLMs.
+Simple Prompt allows you generate content in your notes using Large Language Models.

-The commands open a modal that allows you to write a query and generate content based on the query.
+It provides a simple interface to generate content, rewrite selection or whole notes based on a prompt you provide.

+## Commands and Options

 It provides the following commands: